 We would welcome your feedback on this work, and we'll provide support for the prototype subject to our research priorities; in either case, please email us.

 - Our Onward 2016 paper, which motivates and describes the basic structured spreadsheet.
+(We hope to release more information about the recently added application-building features soon.)

 - Matt's master's thesis: the main attraction here is a rigorous specification of the data model and computation semantics.